Adding IDNs to your .com, .net, .name and .cc domain name options lets you expand services and potentially increase revenues.

 - Any user may input an IDN character string into the tool and click Convert.

-- The tool will perform the conversion and display the string, after applying Name Preparation, and the punycode character string for the prepared domain name character string (e.g., xn--yal93qak4a).
+- The tool will perform the conversion and display the ASCII-compatible Punycode string (e.g., xn--yal93qak4a).

-- Under Whois Query, the user may select either Domain or Nameserver, then click the Query button to query Verisign's Whois for the punycode character string.
+- Under Whois Query, the user may select either Domain or Nameserver, then click the Query button to query Verisign's Whois for the Punycode string.

-- The Verisign Whois displays the appropriate registrar for the punycode character string, and the user may continue with normal procedures for researching, preparing, and submitting a complaint under the Uniform Domain-Name Dispute-Resolution Policy (UDRP).
+- The Verisign Whois displays the appropriate registrar for the Punycode string, and the user may continue with normal procedures for researching, preparing, and submitting a complaint under ICANN’s Uniform Domain-Name Dispute Resolution Policy (UDRP).